The Best 5 Used SUVs in Canada in 2019

-These are the 5 Best Used SUVs in Canada right now based on affordability, quality, reliability, fuel economy and amenities.
-Which one would you want?
+These are the 5 Best Used SUVs in Canada right now based on affordability, quality, reliability, and fuel economy.
+Which one do you like?

 Determining the best-used sport utility vehicle (SUV) in Canada was an adventure, simply because there are so many great options to choose from.
 Of course, reliability significantly factored into our SUV options.
 And with the beloved storage space of a wagon-esque body combined with the versatility of multiple-terrain driving options makes the SUV a Canadian favourite.
 After all, who doesn’t want the weight and strength of an SUV when January arrives?